semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 [Okta](https://okta.com) is an enterprise identity management platform.
 It provides a centralized place to manage your users and groups across different products.
 You can integrate Okta with Semaphore to manage your users from the Okta application.

+It's possible to integrate Semaphore with other SCIM/SAML-based identity providers such as JumpCloud.
+If that the case, please contact support@semaphoreci.com so we can help you configure the integration.

 To use the Okta integration you need the following:

 - An Okta organization